Susan Loepp: Awards and honors

 In 2007, Loepp won the Young Alumnus Award from Bethel College.
 In 2010, she won the Northeastern Section of the Mathematical Association of America’s Teaching Award.
-In 2012, she won the Deborah and Franklin Tepper Haimo Award for Distinguished College or University Teaching of Mathematics of the Mathematical Association of America, which honors “college or university teachers who have been widely recognized as extraordinarily successful and whose teaching effectiveness has been shown to have had influence beyond their own institutions.”
+In 2012, she won a Deborah and Franklin Tepper Haimo Award for Distinguished College or University Teaching of Mathematics from the Mathematical Association of America, which honors “college or university teachers who have been widely recognized as extraordinarily successful and whose teaching effectiveness has been shown to have had influence beyond their own institutions.”
 In 2013, she was elected as one of the inaugural fellows of the American Mathematical Society.

+Loepp was an American Mathematical Society (AMS) Council member at large from 2019-2021.